Battle of White Tunis: Battle

 According to Diodorus Siculus, Hanno and Bomilcar wanted to attack Agathocles quickly.
 So they did not wait for soldiers from the countryside or their allied cities to arrive.
 They raised an army of 40,000 infantry, 1,000 cavalry and 2,000 chariots from the Carthaginian citizenry.
 The numbers for the chariots given by Diodorus were probably much exaggerated.
 Justin writes that the Carthaginian army numbered 30,000 men and mentions only Hanno as the general.
 The Carthaginians approached Agathocles at his camp near White Tunis and assumed battle formations.
 Hanno commanded the right flank with the Sacred Band beside him.
 Bomilcar was on the left flank with a deep phalanx, because the terrain prevented him from extending his formation.
 They placed the chariots and cavalry in front, who were to strike the Greeks first.

 Agathocles placed his son Archagathus on the right wing with 2,500 infantry.
 He also deployed 3,500 Syracusans, 3,000 Greeks, 3,000 Samnites, Etruscans and Celts.
 He commanded the front of the left wing himself with his guards and 1,000 hoplites to fight the Sacred Band.
 He divided 500 archers and slingers between the wings.
 To boost the morale of his soldiers he released owls, which were sacred to Athena, into his ranks.

 The Carthaginian chariots and then the cavalry charged the Greeks first, but their assault proved to be ineffective.
 They suffered casualties and fled to the rear of the Carthaginian army.
 Then the Carthaginian infantry engaged.
 Hanno and the Sacred Band attacked fiercely, causing many casualties on the Greek side.
 However, Hanno was seriously wounded and died during the battle.
 The Carthaginians near him were shocked, which encouraged the Greeks to press them harder.
-When Bomilcar became ware of this situation, he made an orderly withdrawal to the high ground.
+When Bomilcar became aware of this situation, he made an orderly withdrawal to the high ground.
 Diodorus Siculus attributes this to his desire to see the Carthaginian citizens defeated, which would enable him to seize power in Carthage.
 This ordered withdrawal turned into a rout.
 The Sacred Band continued to offer resistance, but fled when they were about to be surrounded.
 Agathocles pursued them towards Carthage for some time, but then turned back and plundered the enemy camp.

 Diodorus Siculus counts 200 Greek casualties and 1,000 for the Carthaginians, adding that others give a number up to 6,000 killed Carthaginians.
 Justin gives 2,000 Greek and 3,000 Carthaginian dead.
 A modern estimate is that the Greeks lost 500 men and the Carthaginians 3,000.